 Absolutely not!
 Do not burn your Blessed Kiswah!
 And do not try this at home!

-The Kiswah being made from natural silk burns if you take a flame to it.
+The Kiswah burns if you take a flame to it.
 One of the methods some people use to verify whether a Kiswah is real or a replica, is to do a burn test.
-When silk burns, it turns to ash and leaves a natural smell.
+When natural materials burn, it turns to ash and leaves a natural smell.
 When it is mixed with synthetic material, such as polyester, it clumps up into a ball, becomes hard and stinks of burnt plastic.

 We at Rumi’s Garden really disapprove of this method of burning Blessed Kiswahs because it does show extreme disrespect towards the relic.
 Even a replica should be respected in our eyes since each piece was crafted with love and contains the name of God.